meese-os/meeseOS-manual/src/guide/settings/README.md

 ### Storing on filesystem

-You can use the provided 'fs' adapter to store settings on a filesystem:
+You can use the provided `fs` adapter to store settings on a filesystem:

 > Settings are stored in `home:/.meeseOS/settings.json` by default.